Jjokiba/strum-notes/README.md

-# Welcome to your Lovable project
+# Lovable Project Created at https://lovable.dev

 ## Project info
 It´s a website with a guitar fret with all the notes listed on the EADGBe Pattern, It´s purpose It´s to explain music theory.